sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 6. Age

 ## Data Cleaning
 - The dataset was cleaned and prepared for analysis.
-The cleaning includes:
+The cleaning process included:
-1. Removing of irrelevant data
+1. Removing irrelevant data
 2. Checking for duplicate values
-3. Checking for null values
+3. Checking for null values (no null values found)

 ## Exploratory Data Analysis
 The main analysis and inisghts: